chenCFD/RNNoise_no_band_below_1k_freq_and_envelope_filter/README.md

 # Modification point
 The code is modified from [RNNoise](https://github.com/xiph/rnnoise) and [Percepnet-Keras](https://github.com/cookcodes/Percepnet-Keras).
-Modification points is as below:
+Modification points are as below:

 1. use original frequency bin without bands below 1k frequency
 2. use envelope filter (post filter) from percepnet